leegee/test-react-openlayers-ufo/README.md

 * Expose more data: shape, colour, direction, etc
 * Filter on all columns
 * Store bounds and filter settings in the URI
+* Share common-type of request/response
 * Table report
+* Extract more config options

 ## DB